 |Home||About Us||Products||Our Work||News & Deals||Remodeling Tips||Contact Us|

-Windows make an important statement in any home.
-Windows give it expression, allow light in to brighten it up, bring in fresh air and can help conserve your energy costs year round.
-So when it comes to your new windows, SGC Exteriors wants to help you with this important decision making process so that you will be confident that the choices you make are the right fit for your budget, lifestyle, and home.
+Windows make an important feature of any home.
+Windows give expression, allow light in daylight to brighten yor home.
+Windows bring in fresh air and can help conserve your energy costs year round.
+So when it comes to your new windows, SGC Exteriors wants to help you with this important decision making process so that you will be confident that the choices you make are the right fit for your budget, your lifestyle, and your home.

-There are many factors to consider when choosing windows to replace those existing parts of your home.
-The choices you make should take into consideration: cost, energy-efficiency, noise-reduction, maintenance,enhancing harware, ease of maintenance and operation, warranty and professional installation.
+There are many factors to consider when choosing new windows to replace those existing parts of your home.
+The choices you make should take into consideration: cost, energy-efficiency, noise-reduction, maintenance,enhancing hardware, ease of maintenance and operation, warranty and professional installation.
 These choices effect your home aesthetics: design, beauty, form, presentation and suitability.
-The best selections work with the way you live and are appropriate for the architectural style of your home.
+The best selections integrate seamlessly with the way you live and are appropriate for the architectural style of your home.

 Our SGC design consultant can help make a challenging task...clear and straightforward.